US stock market holds steady ahead of a Federal Reserve decision on interest rates

 On Wall Street, stocks were mixed as most big U.S. companies continue to report profits for the spring that were bigger than analysts expected.

+Video-game maker Electronic Arts climbed 6.3% after likewise topping Wall Street's expectations.
+The company said it saw better-than-expected contributions from EA Sports and other games, and it will reveal its new Battlefield game on Thursday.

 Companies are under pressure to deliver solid profit growth.
-They need to in order to justify the big jumps in their stock prices during recent months, which has caused some critics to say they look too expensive.
+They need to in order to justify the big jumps in their stock prices during recent months, which has caused some critics to say the broad U.S. stock market looks too expensive.

-Starbucks swung from a gain early in trading to a loss of 2.9% after it reported a weaker profit than analysts expected as it tries to turn around its fortunes.
-The company is trying to boost its performance through improved store operations and new products — including a cold foam protein drink.
+Starbucks swung from a gain early in trading to mostly unchanged after it reported a weaker profit than analysts expected as it tries to turn around its operations.
+The company is hoping to boost its performance through improved store operations and new products, including a cold foam protein drink.

+Palo Alto Networks fell 4.8% after saying it would buy CyberArk, an identity-security company, for $25 billion in cash and stock.
+CyberArk shares added 1.1%.

 In stock markets abroad, indexes were mixed across Europe and Asia.
 Hong Kong’s Hang Seng fell 1.4%, and South Korea’s Kospi rose 0.7% for two of the bigger moves.